zgameboyz/learning-notes/rn-03-revisions-and-the-cloud.md

 The fartherst cycle is called HEAD or the most current version that has been pushed.

+Joel Says:

+> Remember to read my notepads with the following commands.

+>git clone (then link)

+>git add (name of file) readies a file to be commited/saved

+>git commit -m "message to commit"

+>git push origin mai

 ### git remote Command
 The git remote command allows you to view short names of all specified remote handles.